 9th Annual Golf Scramble Saturday August 16th

-Exeter Mat Club is proud to announce its' 9th Annual Golf Scramble will take place Saturday, August 16th at 1:00pm @ Arrowhead Golf Course in Douglasville.
+Exeter Mat Club's 9th Annual Golf Scramble will take place Saturday, August 16th at 1:00pm @ Arrowhead Golf Course in Douglasville.
 This is the booster clubs biggest fundraiser, allowing them to provide financial support for all wrestlers K-12.
 Last year, we had 122 golfers and 38 hole sponsors.
 For this year's event, we are hoping to max out the golfers at 128, and have 45 hole sponsors.
 Below, you can find the registration form and sponsorship letter that explain everything in more detail.
 If you want to golf, sponsor a hole, or donate door prizes, please contact us.
 We hope to see you at this year's event!

 • Click here for the Golf Scramble Registration Form